-- 131. The Athlete submits there is no evidence that he committed any wrongdoing, let alone an ADRV.
-The Athlete points out that there are "only three concrete allegations of wrongdoing" against him, namely that: - he took the Duchess Cocktail developed by Dr. Rodchenkov; - he provided clean urine outside of regular testing procedures to be used for an alleged urine bank; and - he transmitted the sample numbers from his doping control form to Ms. Rodionova to enable the subsequent swapping of his samples. - 132.
-The Athlete submits that: (a) the IOC has failed to adduce any evidence capable of supporting any of these allegations; and (b) the only source for these allegations is the testimony of Dr. Rodchenkov, which was wholly unreliable and in any event mere hearsay when it comes to these specific allegations. - 133.
-The Athlete states that Rodchenkov's allegation that the bobsleigh team skipped the final stage of the World Cup in Königssee shortly before the Sochi Games "to complete one additional treatment of the Duchess cocktail so that they could perform better in Sochi" was untrue.
-The team decided to miss that event because: (a) participation in the event would not have earned them any more world cup qualification points; and (b) the team wished to undergo additional training and to become familiar with the track at Sochi before the Sochi Games. - 134.
-The Athlete adds that Dr. Rodchenkov's statements were "consistent with his propensity to invent signs of a doping conspiracy where there are in fact none". - 135.
-In relation to his alleged consumption of the Duchess Cocktail, the Athlete submits that: (a) he did not take it; and (b) neither Prof. McLaren nor the investigations conducted by the IOC have revealed any evidence that the Athlete actually consumed any Prohibited Substance. - 136.
-In this respect, although Dr. Rodchenkov alleges that the Athlete was a protected athlete and therefore authorised to take the Duchess Cocktail, he explicitly confirmed that the Athlete was not named on the Duchess List.
+- 129. The Athlete submits there is no evidence that he committed any wrongdoing, let alone an ADRV.
+The Athlete points out that there are "only three concrete allegations of wrongdoing" against him, namely that: - he took the Duchess Cocktail developed by Dr. Rodchenkov; - he provided clean urine outside of regular testing procedures to be used for an alleged urine bank; and - he transmitted the sample numbers from his doping control form to Ms. Rodionova to enable the subsequent swapping of his samples.

+- 130. The Athlete submits that: (a) the IOC has failed to adduce any evidence capable of supporting any of these allegations; and (b) the only source for these allegations is the testimony of Dr. Rodchenkov, which was wholly unreliable and in any event mere hearsay when it comes to these specific allegations. - 131.
+The Athlete states that Dr. Rodchenkov's allegation that the Bobsleigh Team skipped the final stage of the World Cup in Königssee shortly before the Sochi Games "to complete one additional treatment of the Duchess cocktail so that they could perform better in Sochi" was untrue.
+The Team decided to miss that event in order to conduct additional practice sessions on the Sochi track. - 132.
+The Athlete adds that Dr. Rodchenkov's statements were "consistent with his propensity to invent signs of a doping conspiracy where there are in fact none". - 133.
+In relation to his alleged consumption of the Duchess Cocktail, the Athlete submits that: (a) he did not take it; and (b) neither Prof. McLaren nor the investigations conducted by the IOC have revealed any evidence that the Athlete actually consumed any Prohibited Substance. - 134.
+In this respect, although Dr. Rodchenkov alleges that the Athlete was a protected athlete and therefore authorised to take the Duchess Cocktail, he confirmed that the Athlete was not named on the Duchess List.
 Dr. Rodchenkov also confirmed that he never personally witnessed any athletes consuming that cocktail.
 Accordingly, Dr. Rodchenkov's testimony is mere hearsay, which should be disregarded.
-It certainly did not constitute evidence that could prove to the comfortable satisfaction of the Panel that the Athlete had at any point in time consumed the Duchess Cocktail or any other prohibited substance, particularly given all the negative doping tests conducted on the Athlete in Russia and abroad. - 137.
+It certainly did not constitute evidence that could prove to the comfortable satisfaction of the Panel that the Athlete had at any point in time consumed the Duchess Cocktail or any other prohibited substance, particularly given all the negative doping tests conducted on the Athlete in Russia and abroad. - 135.
 In relation to the provision of clean urine outside regular testing procedures, the Athlete submits that other than undergoing mandatory bi-annual medical check-ups at a hospital in Moscow, he never provided any urine outside of regular testing procedures.
-The Athlete denies providing urine for use "in an unspecified 'urine bank'".
-With regard to Dr. Rodchenkov's allegation that he was "instructed to collect and freeze clean urine to use for the swapping protocol during the Sochi Games", the Athlete submits that there was no conclusive evidence on the record to corroborate this allegation.
+The Athlete denies providing urine for use "in an unspecified 'urine bank".
+With regard to Dr. Rodchenkov's allegation that he was "instructed to collect and freeze clean urine to use for the swapping protocol during the Sochi Games", the Athlete submits that there was no conclusive evidence on the record to corroborate this allegation. - 136.
+In relation to the communication of information regarding his sample numbers, the Athlete submits that: (a) there is no evidence that he ever transmitted information regarding his samples to any other person; and (b) he had not done so.
+In this regard: - Dr. Rodchenkov's testimony in relation to this particular issue is "very vague", which reflects the fact that Dr. Rodchenkov never personally observed any athlete transmitting information about their samples to anyone.
+Dr. Rodchenkov's testimony is mere hearsay and should be disregarded by the Panel. - Moreover, Dr. Rodchenkov's testimony on this point has been inconsistent and contradictory.
+As noted above, according to the First McLaren Report, Dr.